GoogleCloudPlatform/cloud-bigtable-examples/scala/bigtable-shc/README.md

     BIGTABLE_TABLE=my-table
     SPARK_CLUSTER=spark-cluster

-## Build the jar
+## Building (Assembling) Example

-The Spark job is assembled into a uber/fat jar with all of its dependencies and hbase configuration.
+The Spark application is assembled into an uber/fat jar with all of its dependencies and hbase configuration.
 To build, run:

-    mvn assembly:assembly
+    mvn clean assembly:assembly

+The above command should build `target/cloud-bigtable-dataproc-spark-shc-0.1-jar-with-dependencies.jar` file.

-Note that since the Bigtable configuration is included in the fat jar, any changes will require a repackaging of the uberjar.
+**NOTE**: Since the Bigtable configuration is included in the fat jar, any changes will require a repackaging of the uberjar.

-## Test your job locally (optional but recommended)
+## Testing Locally (Optional but Recommended)

-This step requires a local Spark installation.
+This step requires a local installation of Apache Spark.

-While you will need a real Bigtable cluster, you can test the Spark job locally, if you have Spark insatlled.
+While you need a real Bigtable cluster, you can test the sample locally, if you have Spark installed.
 For testing, consider a Bigtable development cluster.

+    $SPARK_HOME/bin/spark-submit \
-    spark-submit --class com.example.bigtable.spark.shc.BigtableSource --master local[8] \
+      --class com.example.bigtable.spark.shc.BigtableSource \
+      target/cloud-bigtable-dataproc-spark-shc-0.1-jar-with-dependencies.jar \
-      target/cloud-bigtable-dataproc-spark-shc-0.1-jar-with-dependencies.jar $BIGTABLE_TABLE
+      $BIGTABLE_TABLE

+**NOTE**: `BIGTABLE_TABLE` is one of the environment variables defined when [configuring the sample](#configuring-the-sample).

+### Submitting Example to Google Cloud Dataproc

-### Submit the job to Cloud Dataproc
+Submit the sample Spark application to a Google Cloud Dataproc instance.
+Use the following command:

-Now submit your job to Cloud Dataproc:

     gcloud dataproc jobs submit spark --cluster $SPARK_CLUSTER \
       --class com.example.bigtable.spark.shc.BigtableSource \
       --jars target/cloud-bigtable-dataproc-spark-shc-0.1-jar-with-dependencies.jar \
       -- $BIGTABLE_TABLE

-### Additional examples

-In addition to `BigtableSource.scala`, `AgeSource.scala` also demonstrates some simple examples usages that may be easier to understand.

-## Clean up resources
+**NOTE**: `SPARK_CLUSTER` and `BIGTABLE_TABLE` are the environment variables defined when [configuring the sample](#configuring-the-sample).

+## Cleaning Up Resources

-If you don't want to be charged for continued usage of Bigtable and Dataproc, delete your resources.
+In order to avoid any extra charges for continued usage of Bigtable and Dataproc, delete the sample resources.

     gcloud beta bigtable instances delete test-instance
     gcloud dataproc clusters delete spark-cluster